AlbertoRubalcava/QuickLock-Embedded/README.md

 ## Local Secrets

 Copy `main/secrets.example.h` to `main/secrets.h` and fill in your Wi-Fi name, Wi-Fi password, and backend URL. `main/secrets.h` is ignored by Git so local network credentials do not get committed.
+The lock ID is set in `main/main.ino` as `lockId`.

 ---